Safe and Sound

 Soundscape Recording to understand sound identity in London

-Research Insights #2
+Expert Interview Insights #2

-— Re-organise Soundscape over Add-on Interventions
+We cannot Get Rid of People.
+Re-organise Soundscape over Add-on Interventions is the way.

 "Any sound intervention will face the test of time.